 Attention: Use discount code “SHOP10” at checkout to save 10% on The Nori Trim!

-FAQs in Relation to How to Get Lint Off New towels
+FAQs in Relation to How to Get Lint Off New Towels Using a Lint Roller

 Why are my new towels lint?

 Pilling on towels is a common issue that occurs when the fibers of the fabric become tangled and form small balls.
 This can be caused by friction from washing, drying, or even wearing them.
+Additionally, new cotton towels often shed loose lint due to the nature of cotton cloth, which releases lint during use, especially when the fabric is new.
+The quality of the cotton and the tightness of the yarn and fabric can also influence lint production.
 To prevent pilling, use gentle detergents and wash in cold water with similar fabrics to reduce abrasion.
 Additionally, avoid over-drying your towels as this will create more friction between the fibers.
 If you already have pilling on your towels, try using a lint roller or an electric fabric shaver to remove it before laundering again.

 Why do my towels have so much fuzz?

-Pilling on towels is a common issue caused by the combination of friction and abrasion.
+Shedding towels is a common issue caused by the combination of friction and abrasion, leading to the release of loose fibers.
 This happens when two surfaces rub together, such as when you wrap yourself in a towel after showering or drying off.
 The fabric fibers become weak and start to break down, forming small balls of fuzz known as pills.
 Regular washing can help reduce pilling but it’s impossible to completely prevent it from happening.
 To remove existing pills, use a lint roller or gently shave them away with a razor or an electric pill remover device.

 Conclusion